 The protein encoded by this gene is a transcriptional repressor and a member of the PRDM family.
 Family members contain a PR domain and multiple zinc-finger domains.
 The encoded protein is involved in regulation of vascular smooth muscle cells (VSMC) contractile proteins.
 Mutations in this gene result in patent ductus arteriosus 3 (PDA3). [provided by RefSeq, Apr 2017]

 GeneCards Summary for PRDM6 Gene

 PRDM6 (PR/SET Domain 6) is a Protein Coding gene.
 Diseases associated with PRDM6 include Patent Ductus Arteriosus 3 and Familial Patent Arterial Duct.
-Among its related pathways are Lysine degradation.
-GO annotations related to this gene include nucleic acid binding and histone-lysine N-methyltransferase activity.
-An important paralog of this gene is PRDM14.
+Among its related pathways are Lysine degradation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and histone-lysine N-methyltransferase activity.
+An important paralog of this gene is PRDM10.

 UniProtKB/Swiss-Prot Summary for PRDM6 Gene